-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - At June 30, 2018, the Authority reported a liability of \$192,372 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30,2016.
-The total pension liability was rolled-forward from the valuation date to the plan year ending June 30, 2017 using generally accepted actuarial principles.
-Therefore, the employer's portion was established as of the measurement date of June 30, 2017.
-There were no significant events or changes in benefit provision that required an adjustment to the roll-forward liabilities as of June 30, 2017.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - At June 30, 2019, the Authority reported a liability of \$215,240 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2017.
+The total pension liability was rolled-forward from the valuation date to the plan year ending June 30, 2018 using generally accepted actuarial principles.
+Therefore, the employer's portion was established as of the measurement date of June 30, 2018.
+There were no significant events or changes in benefit provision that required an adjustment to the roll-forward liabilities as of June 30, 2018.
 The Authority's proportion of the net pension liability was based on a projection of the Authority's long-term share of contributions to the pension plan relative to the projected contributions of all participating entities, actuarially determined.
+At June 30, 2018, the Authority's proportion was 0.0135%, which was a decrease of 0.0005%, from its proportion measured as of June 30, 2017.